LucasThePatator/FaceDetectCrop/README.md

 # FaceDetectCrop

-Detectes facs in images and classifies them when provided with a reference folder.
+Detects facs in images and classifies them when provided with a reference folder.
 It fir

 Usage :